Azure-Samples/service-fabric-mesh/templates/helloworld/readme.private-registry.md

 The full login server name that is returned will be referred to as `<acrLoginServer>` throughout the rest of this article.

-Now tag your docker image using the [docker tag][docker-tag] command.
+Now tag your docker image using the `docker tag` command.
 In the command below, replace `<acrLoginServer>` with the login server name reported by the command above.
 The following example tags the seabreeze/azure-mesh-helloworld:1.1-alpine image.
 If you are using a different image, substitute the image name in the following command.

 ```bash
 docker tag seabreeze/azure-mesh-helloworld:1.1-alpine <acrLoginServer>/seabreeze/azure-mesh-helloworld:1.1-alpine